The Time of Our Lives (EP): Commercial performance

 On the week ending September 12, 2009, The Time of Our Lives entered the Billboard 200 at number three, selling a total of 62,000 copies and becoming Cyrus's eighth release to chart within the top ten.
 The EP peaked at number two in the following week due to a 154 percent increase in sales (153,000 copies sold).
 Spending another consecutive week at its peak, The Time of Our Lives continued to sell strongly throughout the remainder of 2009.
 On the week ending December 12, 2009, the EP experienced a sudden increase sales, rising from number twenty-nine to number seven with sales of 150,000 copies.
-The Time of Our Lives was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies.
+The Time of Our Lives was certified three-times platinum by the Recording Industry Association of America (RIAA) for shipments of over three million copies.
 According to Nielsen SoundScan, the EP has sold 1.4 million copies in the United States as of July 2013.
 It debuted and peaked at number nine on the Canadian Albums Chart on the week ending January 30, 2010.